mr-feek/LaravelGitHooks/README.md

 ## Configuration
 - Publish this package's configuration file: `php artisan vendor:publish --provider="Feek\LaravelGitHooks\LaravelGitHooksServiceProvider"`
-- Register specific commands to be run in the configuration array.
+- Register specific artisan commands to be run in the configuration array.
 For example, all commands nested within the `pre-commit` array key will be run prior to a git commit.
 All commands nested within the `pre-push` array key will be run prior to a git push.
 If any of these registered commands fail, then the git action will be prevented.

 ```php
 <?php